Bhishma (1996 film)

-Bhishma is a 1996 Indian Hindi-language thriller action film directed by Jagdish A Sharma, starring Mithun Chakraborty, Harish kumar, Anjali Jathar, and Vani Viswanath.
+Bhishma is a 1996 Indian Bengali-language action thriller film directed by Jagadish Sharma, starring Mithun Chakraborty, Harish kumar, Anjali Jathar, and Vani Viswanath.
 The film was released on 26 July 1996 under the banner of R.A.R.
 Movies.
+It was partially shot in Hindi.

 Plot

 Paro, her mother, and her brother, Natwar, find an unconscious man near their town.
 They bring him to their house and nurse him back to health, only to find out that he has the mind of a 12-year-old child.
 They name him Bhola.
 Years pass, and Paro falls in love with Bhola for rescuing her from a molester.
 Before they can get married, Bhola is viciously attacked and left for dead by Paro's molester, and is hospitalized.
 While in the hospital, Police Sub-Inspector Abhimanyu Verma discovers Bhola is not who he claims to be, but rather a homicidal maniac - named Bhishma - wanted for killing three policemen and is possibly masquerading as a 12-year-old child to hide from the police.